-The theme is led by the University of Oxford’s Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS), the largest European academic and clinical department in the field.
+The theme is led by Professor Andrew Carr at the University of Oxford’s Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS), the largest European academic and clinical department in the field.

-It also houses the internationally recognised Centre for Statistics in Medicine and the accredited Oxford Clinical Trials Research, as well as the Unit NIHR Thames Valley Clinical Research Network, and plays a lead role in the NIHR Translational Research Collaborations in inflammatory joint and rare bone diseases.
+It also houses the internationally recognised Centre for Statistics in Medicine and the accredited Oxford Clinical Trials Research Unit, as well as the NIHR Thames Valley Clinical Research Network, and plays a lead role in the NIHR Translational Research Collaborations in inflammatory joint and rare bone diseases.

 Researching Rare Diseases of the Skeleton: The RUDY Study, presented by Dr M Kassim Javaid.
 A disease is defined as rare if it affects less than 1 in 2000 people, but the total number of people in Europe suffering from rare diseases is thought to be over 30 million.
 Rare Disease Day is designed to bring rare diseases and their impact on patients’ lives to the attention of the general public and decision makers.